Syed-Amjad-Ali/Bergen-Byssykkel-and-Weather/README.md

-# Bergen Bysykkel 2024: Cleaning, Predicting, and Mapping (Part 1)
+# Bergen Bysykkel 2024: R Edition- Cleaning, Predicting, and Mapping (Part 1)

 This is Part 1 of a two-part exploration into Bergen's bicycle rental trends.
 In this installment, we roll up our sleeves for **data cleaning**, build **simple predictive models**, and end with a **semi-interactive map** showcasing bike traffic across stations.
 Part 2 promises to dive deeper into the "data sciency" stuff, exploring advanced methods to predict ride volumes with greater precision.